amygreenbooks/amy-green-books/content/books/things-we-didnt-say.md

       Amy Green’s debut novel kept me guessing to the very end—twist upon twist upon twist.
 She is a master plotter, so read every single word!
-  - author: >-
+  - author: Sarah Sundin
+    authorDesc: >-
-      Sarah Sundin, bestselling and award-winning author of *When Twilight Breaks* and the Sunrise at Normandy series
+      bestselling and award-winning author of *When Twilight Breaks* and the Sunrise at Normandy series
     quote: >-
       With impeccable research, Amy Lynn Green casts a light on the POW camps in America during World War II and on the dangers of prejudice.
 Make space on your bookshelf, because this book is a keeper!
+  - author: Jocelyn Green
-  - author: "Jocelyn Green, Christy Award–winning author of *Veiled in Smoke*"
+    authorDesc: "Christy Award–winning author of *Veiled in Smoke*"
     quote: >-
       *Things We Didn’t Say* is a stand-out novel as brilliant and brave as its heroine. . . .
 An utterly satisfying read you’ll want to share as soon as